Questions & Answers - Making Fudge

 Answer:

-Don’t mess with the recipe.
+Making Perfect FudgeFollow the directions in the recipe exactly!
+Do not mess with the recipe.
 The proportions matter in the chemistry of fudge making.

 Measuring ingredients has to be precise, as too much or too little of any ingredient could ruin the fudge.

-Never double the recipe or substitute main recipe ingredients (except for add-ins such as nuts or dried fruit). as it will affect the cooking time and temperature.
+Never double the recipe or substitute main recipe ingredients (except for add-ins such as nuts or dried fruit), as it will affect the cooking time and temperature.

 Cool at room temperature or placing the pan in a room temperature bath of water.
 Too rapid a cooling (like placing in the refrigerator) can cause 'premature' crystallization and result in a lumpy, grainy fudge."

-The Physical Chemistry of Making Fudge, by Sue Ann Bowling
+Check out the following article on fudge making: The Physical Chemistry of Making Fudge, by Sue Ann Bowling.

 If all else fails, failed fudge that refuses to set up still makes incredibly decadent frosting.